Bhadrakali Temple

 Chandigarh International Airport is the nearest, approximately 95 km away.

-Thanesar (Kurukshetra) Railway Station lies within 2 km.
+Nearest Railway Station Kurukshetra Junction lies within 2 to 3 km.

 Well-connected via bus and taxi from Chandigarh or nearby towns.